SebastianWendel/astack/README.md

 * 32 and 64 bit

 ## Systems ##
-There are multiple ways to costumize or scale your setup:
+There are multiple ways to customize or scale your setup:

 ### single Node Setup ###
 * all specified Applications will be installed on the same System
 * MySQL Server including all Databases will be on the same System
 * Apache Webserver as Reverse-Proxy on the same System

-If you expect not that much requests thats your way to go.
+If you expect not that much requests that's your way to go.

 ### multi Node Setup ###
-* run the script on each Node where you whant to install the specified apllication
+* run the script on each Node where you wantto install the specified application
 * MySQL Server including the the Database for the specified application
 * Apache Webserver as Reverse-Proxy on the same System

 ### external Reverse-Proxy ###
-* you can run each senario with the external Proxy switch
+* you can run each scenario with the external Proxy switch

 ## Filesystem ##

-You need at least 1GB of filesystem space for each application, expect more for updates and backups.
-The script checks that dependencie before each execution.
+You need at least 1GB of file system space for each application, expect more for updates and backups.
+The script checks that dependency before each execution.

 ## System Memory ##

 You need at least 1GB of system memory for each application.
-The script checks that dependencie before execution and calculate the memory configuration for each application.
+The script checks that dependency before execution and calculate the memory configuration for each application.
 Leave some memory out for the database server.

 Be aware that for now the database server needs to tune by your self.